Kangaroo rat

 Kangaroo rats, small mostly nocturnal rodents of genus Dipodomys, are native to arid areas of western North America.
 The common name derives from their bipedal form.
 They hop in a manner similar to the much larger kangaroo, but developed this mode of locomotion independently, like several other clades of rodents (e.g., dipodids and hopping mice).

 Description

-Kangaroo rats are four or five-toed heteromyid rodents with big hind legs, small front legs, and relatively large heads.
+Kangaroo rats are four- or five-toed heteromyid rodents with big hind legs, small front legs, and relatively large heads.
 Adults typically weigh between 70 and 170 g.
 The tail of a kangaroo rat is longer than its body and head combined.
 Another notable feature of kangaroo rats is their fur-lined cheek pouches, which are used for storing food.
 The coloration of kangaroo rats varies from cinnamon buff to dark gray, depending on the species.
-There is also some variation in length with one of the largest species, the banner-tailed kangaroo rat being 6 inches in body length and a tail length of 8 inches.
+There is also some variation in length with one of the largest species, the banner-tailed kangaroo rat being 6 in in body length and a tail length of 8 in.
 Sexual dimorphism exists in all species, with males being larger than females.